 - 1. Students should check the Course Calendar, Announcements, and Messages (e-mail) systems in Blackboard on a regular basis. - 2.
 Students should keep current with all course assignments, quizzes, and examinations. - 3.
-If the course uses remote proctoring for exams, students must schedule their exam early in the semester. - 4.
-Students should ask questions and communicate with the instructor either in class, online, off-line or during office hours. - 5.
+Students should ask questions and communicate with the instructor either, online, off-line or during office hours. - 4.
 For all classwork, exams, quizzes etc., if a student is completing it off-campus, then they are responsible for availability of internet connectivity.
-Extensions will not be granted for lack of availability of internet connections. - 6.
-Students should remember that online and hybrid courses assume greater responsibility and independent learning skills by the student for their own learning outcomes.
+Extensions will not be granted for lack of availability of internet connections. - 5.
+Students should remember that online and hybrid courses assume greater responsibility and independent learning skills by the student for their own learning outcomes. - 6.
+For online courses, students should keep current on class recordings, if not attending the live class (either in person or online).